sanskar9999/Next_Gen_Dev/README.md

 ---

-Tasks completed:
+# Tasks completed:

+## Task 2: TIC-TAC-TOE AI
+### Implement an AI agent that plays the classic game of Tic-Tac-Toe against a human
+player.
+You can use algorithms like Minimax with or without Alpha-Beta Pruning to make the AI player unbeatable.
+This project will help you understand game theory and basic search algorithms.

+This implementation includes the following key components:

+A function to print the game board.
+A function to check for empty cells.
+A function to check if a player has won.
+The Minimax algorithm implementation.
+A function to get the best move for the AI.
+The main game loop that alternates between the human player and the AI.

+The AI uses the Minimax algorithm to determine the best move.
+This makes the AI unbeatable - the best a human player can achieve against it is a draw.
+To run the game, you can save this code in a Python file (e.g., tic_tac_toe_ai.py) and execute it.
+The game will start, and you'll be prompted to enter your moves.

+---

-# Task 4: RECOMMENDATION SYSTEM
+## Task 4: RECOMMENDATION SYSTEM
-Create a simple recommendation system that suggests items to users based on their preferences.
+### Create a simple recommendation system that suggests items to users based on their
+preferences.
 You can use techniques like collaborative filtering or content-based filtering to recommend movies, books, or products to users.